 - Reflect and adapt on an ongoing basis

+II.
 Extreme Programming (XP)

-One of the foremost methodologies of Agile is called Extreme Programming (XP), which involves a high degree of participation between two parties in the software exchange: customers and developers.
+One of the foremost Agile methodologies/frameworks is called Extreme Programming (XP), which involves a high degree of participation between two parties in the software exchange: customers and developers.
 The former inspires further development by emphasizing the most useful features of a given software product through testimonials.
 The developers, in turn, base each successive set of software upgrades on this feedback while continuing to test new innovations every few weeks.

 XP has its share of pros and cons.
-On the upside, the methodology involves a high level of collaboration and a minimum of up-front documentation.
+On the upside, this Agile methodology involves a high level of collaboration and a minimum of up-front documentation.
 It’s an efficient and persistent delivery model.
 However, the methodology also requires a great level of discipline, as well as plenty of involvement from people beyond the world of information technology.
 Furthermore, in order for the best results, advanced XP proficiency is vital on the part of every team member.

 People who’ve compared XP and SCRUM have said that both operate in brief iterations for the advancement of collective work, which involves businesses managers, development teams and test subjects throughout the span of a project.

+IV.
 Feature-Driven Development (FDD)

 The model is then built up along with a list of features.
 For every feature, a development and design plan is implemented.
 Following a series of inspections, a unit test is performed to see whether it’s ready for the build stage.

 FDD advocates a strict organization of the building process, which results in viable software that can be produced on a consistent basis.
 On the plus side, FDD facilitates top-quality documentation and design/code assessment.
-However, the method demands an advanced level of design skill and planning foresight — early imperfections can lead to prolonged corrections.
+However, this Agile method demands an advanced level of design skill and planning foresight — early imperfections can lead to prolonged corrections.
 FDD is most optimal for big business developers in the banking and financial sectors, where process maturity and quality control are obligatory.